 1994 – It’s been 25 Years

-A multi-billion-dollar birthday present when wendy’s turned 25, in 1994.
+A multi-billion-dollar birthday gift when wendy’s turned 25, in 1994.
 The company had sales of $4.2 billion dollars.
-Do you think Dave ever anticipate this when he started his first restaurant?
+Do you think Dave ever anticipated this when he started his first restaurant?

 2001 Consistent growth